-In the framework of his/her mandate, the Special Rapporteur receives information on alleged violations of human rights of people living in extreme poverty.
-To the limit of available resources and according to the reliability of information received, he/she may accordingly write to the concerned Government, either jointly with other special procedure mandate-holders or independently.
-The Special Rapporteur will seek clarification from the Government and invite it to comment on the allegation, seeking clarification, reminding the Government of its obligations under international law and requesting information, where relevant, on steps being taken by the authorities to redress the situation in question.
+In the framework of his mandate, the Special Rapporteur receives information on alleged violations of human rights of people living in extreme poverty.
+To the limit of available resources and according to the reliability of information received, he may accordingly write to the concerned Government, either jointly with other special procedure mandate-holders or independently.
+The Special Rapporteur will seek clarification from the Government and invite it to comment on the allegations.
+The Special Rapporteur may further remind the Government of its obligations under international law and request information, where relevant, on steps being taken by the authorities to redress the situation in question.
 In appropriate cases, the Special Rapporteur may also write to non-State actors, such as business enterprises and international organizations.
-The Special Rapporteur urges all Parties to respond promptly to his/her communications and to take all steps necessary to redress situations involving the violation of the rights of people living in poverty.
+The Special Rapporteur urges all parties to respond promptly to his communications and to take all steps necessary to redress situations involving the violation of the rights of people living in poverty.

 - Who is the alleged perpetrator(s) of the violation; Please provide substantiated information on all the actors involved, including non-state actors if relevant.

-- Date, place and detailed description of the circumstances of the incident(s) or the violation; The information submitted can refer to violations that are said to have already occurred, that are ongoing or about to occur.
-Information should include the legal remedies, if any, taken at the national level or regional level, and any other relevant information.
+- Date, place and detailed description of the circumstances of the incident(s) or the violation; Please set out the facts clearly and concisely and describe violations that have already occurred, that are ongoing or about to occur.
+The information should also indicate any actions taken at the national or regional level to seek remedies and any other relevant information.
 Please also indicate whether any part of the submitted information should remain confidential and not be published in the joint Communications Report of Special Procedures.

 8-14 Avenue de la Paix